nl8590687/ASRT_SpeechRecognition/README_EN.md

 At present, the best model can basically reach 80% of Pinyin correct rate on the test set.

-However, as the current international and domestic teams can achieve 98%, the accuracy rate still needs to be further improved.

 ## Python Dependency Library

 * tensorFlow (1.15 - 2.x)